 SOURCES: Foreman, Larry.
 Special Collections, Ouachita Parish Public Library.Galicki, Marta McBride.
 “Walter Burley Griffin’s Oeuvre in the South,” Master Thesis, The Florida State University School of Visual Arts, December 1981; Kruty, Paul.
 “The Gilbert Cooley House, 1925: Walter Burley Griffin’s Last American Building,” FABRICATIONS: The Journal of the Society of Architectural Historians, Australia and New Zealand 6 (June 1995): 8-23; Kruty, Paul and Mati Maldre.
 Walter Burley Griffin in America.
 Urbana and Chicago: University of Illinois Press, 1996; Legler, Dixie and Christian Korab.
 Prairie Style: Houses and Gardens by Frank Lloyd Wright and the Prairie School.
 New York: Stewart, Tabori & Chang.; The News-Star, Monroe, Louisiana, multiple articles.

 G.B.
-Cooley was born in Savanna, Illinois, but in 1894 he moved to Monroe with his wife Selena Kugler Cooley and started Monroe Steam Laundry.
-Cooley became one of the city’s most successful businessmen, and he soon set his mind to building a new home for him and his wife.
-Cooley’s brother and Griffin’s parents are believed to have been friends in Chicago.
-It is probably through this relationship that Cooley and Griffin became acquainted.
+Cooley was born in Savannah, Illinois, but in 1894 he moved to Monroe with his wife, Selena Kugler Cooley and started the Monroe Steam Laundry.
+Cooley became one of the city’s most successful businessmen, and he soon set his mind to building a new home for his wife and him.
+Cooley’s brother and Walter Burley Griffin’s parents are believed to have been friends in Chicago.
+It is probably through this connection that Cooley and Griffin became acquainted.
 Once they met, it is of little surprise that these two innovative men recognized a kinship.
 Beyond their entrepreneurial natures, they both took strides to improve the human condition.
 Griffin did this through his design.
-Cooley did this through his efforts against tuberculosis.
+Cooley did this through his efforts to battle tuberculosis.
 Cooley was instrumental in rallying the support of wealthy Monroe families to build a hospital to treat the tuberculosis epidemic.
-Because of his leadership, the hospital bore his name, the G.B.
+Because of his leadership, the hospital was named in his honor: the G.B.
 Cooley Sanitorium.
-Over time, the large-scale threat of tuberculosis faded and the hospital’s focus shifted and became what is known today as the G.B.
-Cooley Hospital or the G.B.
+Over time, the large-scale threat of tuberculosis faded and the hospital’s focus shifted.
+It became known as the G.B.
+Cooley Hospital or G.B.
 Cooley Services for Persons with Developmental Needs.
 Captain Cooley died in November 1952, at the age of 87.
 Mr. and Mrs. Cooley are buried on the grounds of the hospital, located in West Monroe.